Fox Interactive: News Corporation (1994–2003)

-Fox Interactive logo used from 1994 until 2003.
+Fox Interactive logo used from 1994 to 2003.

 Fox Interactive was formed in May 1994, and was led by former Time Warner Interactive executive Ted Hoff.
 The first two games published by the new division were The Tick, based on the Fox Kids cartoon series of the same name, and The Pagemaster, based on the film of the same name.

 On January 5, 1996, the company announced the release of Die Hard Trilogy for an August–September 1996 release window.
 On March 21, 1996, Fox Interactive signed a deal with Electronic Arts (EA) for distribution of their titles outside North America.
 The company would attend their first Electronic Entertainment Expo in 1996, and announced six mainstream titles during the event: The Simpsons Cartoon Studio, The Simpsons: Virtual Springfield and The X-Files for Windows and Macintosh, Aliens Versus Predator and Independence Day for PlayStation, Sega Saturn and Windows, and The Tick for PlayStation and Sega Saturn, alongside the already announced Die Hard Trilogy.
 The company also announced the launch of the Fox Toons Interactive label, consisting of educational games for Windows and Macintosh based on licensed properties, with the first five titles: Baby Felix, Hello Kitty Big Fun, Eekstravaganza, The Tick and Keroppi being released within a Fall release window.
 In November 1996, the company announced the release of a CD-ROM based on Romeo + Juliet for December.